k-rns/workshop_data_reuse/setup.md

 1. Open an Anaconda Prompt(Win) or Terminal(Mac/Linux).

-2. Enter the environment wish to use.
+2. Activate the erddap environment.
 After this command you should  see the environment name "(erddap)"  or "base" at the start of  your line.

    ```conda activate erddap```